Student Accommodation in Bath

 Why Book Student Accommodation in Bath?

-Bath attracts over 4 million visitors a year which shows how attractive it is historically, architecturally, and culturally on a global scale.
+Bath attracts over 4 million visitors a year which shows how charming it is historically, architecturally, and culturally on a global scale.
 For university students, Bath is an exceptionally safe and beautiful city to live in and offers some great options for study and accommodation.

 The city itself has a population of about 100,000 people; however, there are over 25,000 universities and colleges which makes it a very young and vibrant student city.
 The city is home to the famous University of Bath which is rated as a top 10 university in the UK along with Bath Spa University and Bath College.